LisaDziuba/Flawless-iOS/README.md

    </a>
 </p>

 Hey to all the mobile community!
 Since 2016 we have been curating [Flawless iOS](https://medium.com/flawless-app-stories), a community-driven blog about iOS development.
 So far it's the biggest iOS blog on Medium with both beginner and advanced iOS guides, written by fellow developers.
-It's updated daily!
+Updated almost every day.

-We are proud to have more than 80 writers and 200+ free iOS guides there.
-All of the Flawless iOS guides, you can find in this repo.
-And if you wish to read great iOS content, [follow our publication on Medium](https://medium.com/flawless-app-stories).
+We're proud to have more than 80 writers and 200+ free iOS guides published within Flawless iOS Medium blog.
+In this repo you can find all of them, nicely categorized.
+Learn from these comprehensive guides, share your articles with us and **[follow Flawless iOS publication on Medium](https://medium.com/flawless-app-stories)**.

 ## Table of Content
 * [Architecture](#architecture)